ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 ```

 * **Upcast conversion**.
 This view-to-model converter will look for `<span>`s with class `placeholder`, read the `<span>`'s text and create a model `<placeholder>` elements with the `name` attribute set accordingly.
 * **Downcast conversion**.
 The model-to-view conversion will be slightly different for "editing" and "data" pipelines as the "editing downcast" pipeline will use widget utilities to enable widget specific behavior in the editing view.
-In both pipelines the element will be rendered using the same structure.
+In both pipelines, the element will be rendered using the same structure.

 ```js
 import Plugin from '@ckeditor/ckeditor5-core/src/plugin';